BrennonTWilliams/phase_0_unit_1/week_2/5_Think_about_time/my_reflection.md

 I really enjoyed reading the articles on meditation.
 For my Honors Biology Final Research Paper in high school I looked at 3D brain imaging of meditation participants.
 After completing the paper and seeing first-hand how much meditation can do, I started to put in a few minutes a day.
 It helps me stay focused throughout the day, and has a noticeable impact on my life.

+I use two apps to make sure I stay on top of everything.
+Any.do manages my daily to-do lists, and HabitRPG ensures that every day I write, code, and excercise.

 My "overall plan" is to basically do what I've always done: work long and smart hours, balance work with excercise and social outings, and enjoy the sense of accomplishment I get when I finish an assignment.